-The small street village with 280 inhabitants and 1 km east of Nebelschütz has been part of the Nebelschütz community since 1974.
-It is first mentioned in the history books in 1374 under the name Pazelicz slavicum.
+The small street village is located 1 km east of Nebelschütz.
+Since 1974 it has belonged to the municipality of Nebelschütz.
+In 1374 it was first mentioned in the history books under the name Pazelicz slavicum.

-Wendischbaselitz has largely retained its rural character.
-Even today, the abundance of trees, imposing farms and the many simple houses along the thoroughfare bear witness to the typical Sorbian rural development.
+Wendischbaselitz has largely preserved its rural character.
+Even today, the abundance of trees, imposing farmhouses and the many simple houses along the thoroughfare bear witness to the typical Sorbian rural architecture.

-The fact that the Wendischbaselitz district was settled 3000 years ago is proven by a fire burial site of the Lausitz culture.
-Even today that 196 m high and north-westerly district is called "Spalena hórka" (fire hill).
-The name can be interpreted in several ways: forest fire, slash and burn or dry, sandy soil on which grain has easily withered.
+A cremation burial ground of the Lusatian culture proves that the Wendischbaselitz district was already settled 3000 years ago.
+Even today, this 196 m high and north-westerly situated part of the village is called "Spalena hórka" (burnt hill).
+The name can be interpreted in several ways: Forest fire, slash-and-burn or dry, sandy soil on which grain easily withers.

 Sources: Hans Neumann and Werner Schmidt, "Westliche Oberlausitz between Kamenz and Königswartha", 1990; Heinz Kubasch, "Heimatbuch"